CleverNamesTaken/PivotLab/Conops.md

 This requires root access on the client and the server, and the ability to create iptables rules on the server

-[This script] from TrustedSec (https://raw.githubusercontent.com/trustedsec/tap/refs/heads/master/scripts/ssh-tunnel.sh) used to work, but we are going to do it manually because it is a little broken for modern Linux systems.
+[This script](https://raw.githubusercontent.com/trustedsec/tap/refs/heads/master/scripts/ssh-tunnel.sh) from TrustedSec used to be able to do this for you, but we are going to do it manually because the script uses deprecated Linux commands that you won't likely find on modern Linux systems.

 #### Prepare server